 If you want to configure these things in more detail, for example to hide prices only for a category of products, or enable quote requests for logged in users as well, this kind of configuration can be done through B2BKing's Dynamic Rules system (in B2BKing > Dynamic Rules).

-Regardless which shop mode you are using, you have to organize users in groups.
+Regardless of which shop mode you are using, you must organize users in groups.

-Go to B2BKing > Groups > Business Groups and create at least 1 B2B Users Group.
+Go to B2BKing > Groups > Business Groups and create at least 1 B2B User Group.